Freedom of Information (FOIA)

 • Are requesting information on behalf of other persons who are offering or providing payment to you to make the request.

 An affidavit is sworn statement.
-For your convenience, the Agency has provided an Affidavit of Indigence for the waiver of FOIA fees on the back of the Agency’s FOIA Request Form, which is available on the Agency’s website www.nemcmh.org.
+For your convenience, the Agency has provided an Affidavit of Indigence for the waiver of FOIA fees on the back of the Agency’s FOIA Request Form.

 May a nonprofit organization receive a discount on the fee?